microsoft/sqldev/_includes/partials/java/az-crudunix.md

 Now run the application.
 You can remove the "-q" in the command below to show info messages from Maven.

-_Note: You may see some warnings about illegla reflective access.
-This is a problem with some libraries used by Maven, and is outside the scope of this tutorial._
+**Note:** You may see some warnings about illegal reflective access.
+This is a problem with some libraries used by Maven, and is outside the scope of this tutorial.

 ```terminal
 mvn -q exec:java "-Dexec.mainClass=com.sqlsamples.App"